RandoSigma/AudiusPlaylister/README.md

 Here are some notes on how I laid out the initial code:

-1. FORCE SMALL SCREEN DEVICES TO MAINTAIN SCALE AND STOP WRECKING MY MEDIA QUERIES: If you CAN, it works better when your web page is loaded on a small screen with the ListenWithMe app if you ade a meta tag for viewport that restricts automatic scaling.
+1. FORCE SMALL SCREEN DEVICES TO MAINTAIN SCALE AND STOP WRECKING MY MEDIA QUERIES: If you CAN, it works better when your web page is loaded on a small screen with the ListenWithMe app if you add a meta tag for viewport that restricts automatic scaling.
 Let the USERS decide if they want to zoom in.

 > <meta name="viewport" content="width=device-width, initial-scale=0.5, maximum-scale=5.0, minimum-scale=0.5"/>

-2. USER INTERACT TO PERMIT AUDIO PLAYBACK: Thanks to some annoying web-sites in the past, a security model was built around the WebAudio API Autoplay functionality and the implementation seems to have been different depending upon which browser you use.
+2. USER INTERACT TO PERMIT AUDIO PLAYBACK: Thanks to some annoying web-sites in the past, a security model was built around the Web Audio API autoplay functionality and the implementation seems to have been different depending upon which browser you use.
 For example (as of this writing 01/2023) in my testing I've found that Chrome & Chromium based browser (tested on Windows, Ubuntu, MacOS) may log an error on first-time load attempts to autoplay music but follow-up attempts will be allowed.
 On Firefox autoplay is allowed.
 On MacOS Safari autoplay is allowed.
-On iOS Safari (iPhones) the browser will lock-down WebAudio is you try autoplay at all.
+On iOS Safari (iPhones) the browser will lock-down Web Audio if you try autoplay at all.
 That's why the web-app has an initial loading phase followed by a "PRESS PLAY" notification.
 User Interaction is REQUIRED before autoplay activity can work.
 This app follows every trick I could find to make each track in the playlist engage automatically in the sequence dictated by the Playlist.

 3. NEW CHALLENGES WHEN YOU GO MODULAR: You may of course extract the JavaScript and put it into it's own modular file, loaded by the HTML as a linked resource.
 However, be aware, doing so introduces the challenge of browser Content Security Policy (CSP) challenges and Cross-Origin Resource Sharing (CORS) issues as well.
 Here are links to information abou those subjects (keeping the JavaScript embedded removes the need for these concerns).